 ACQUISITION

 The main reason for acquiring germplasm is to ensure sufficient availability of diversity to meet current and future needs.
-The acquisition is carried out in two ways: 1) collection of germplasm, 2) acquisition from other institutions respecting the laws in force on access to plant genetic resources (ITPGRFA, Decision 391, Nagoya Protocol) and the rules of seed import (physanitary controls).
+The acquisition is carried out in two ways: 1) collection of germplasm, 2) acquisition from other institutions, in compliance with existing laws on access to genetic resources (ITPGRFA, Decision 391, Nagoya Protocol) and seed import regulations (phytosanitary controls).

 HOJAS